philipturner/molecular-renderer/README.md

 ## Technical Details

 This application currently requires an Apple M1 chip running Metal 3.
-It is optimized for the author's personal machine (M1 Max), and samples the OpenMM simulation 120 times per second\*.
+It is optimized for the author's personal machine (M1 Max), and samples the OpenMM simulation 120 times per second.
 The platform restriction makes it easier for the author to develop, but it can be ported to other devices.
 For example, one could port it to Windows through Vulkan and FidelityFX.

 <!-- \*When targeting a 60 Hz display or exporting 24 Hz video, it simply renders every n-th frame.-->
 <!---->